High-fidelity two-qubit gates with transmon qubits using bipolar flux pulses and tunable couplers: Abstract

 \section{Abstract}

 High-fidelity two-qubit gates are essential for scalable quantum computing.
 We present a scheme based on superconducting transmon qubits and a control pulse delivery protocol that enables arbitrary controlled-phase gates modulated solely by an independent arbitrary waveform generator pulse.
-We combined a tunable coupler design with bipolar flux-pulsing to demonstrate a high-fidelity gate with a performance of 99.5\%.
+We combined a tunable coupler design with bipolar flux-pulsing to demonstrate a controlled-phase gate, achieving a peak fidelity of 99.5\%.
 Our gates inherit the advantages of both approaches: minimal residual ZZ coupling, built-in echo-like low-frequency noise protection, and time-scale control pulse reproducibility, while remaining easy to calibrate.
 We optimize the system’s energy levels to mitigate leakage to the coupler and suppress residual interactions.
-Numerical simulations of the scheme as three qutrits indicate that an error below $1 \times 10^{-4}$ is achievable.
-We confirm the scalability potential of the proposed scheme on a high-fidelity 4-qubit quantum processor.
+Numerical simulations of the scheme as three qutrits indicate that an error below $1 \times 10^{-3}$ is achievable.
+We confirm the scalability potential of the proposed scheme on high-fidelity 4-qubit and 8-qubit quantum processors.